seantrott/homophony_delta/README.md

 This repository contains code and data for a forthcoming paper:

 > Trott, S., Bergen, B. (2021).
-Whose efficiency?
-Frequent wordforms are less ambiguous than their phonotactics predicts.
+Languages are efficient, but for whom?

 Specifically, for a given lexicon (contained in `data/raw`), the code can be used to: